Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 and B and C would be the children of A.
 However,
-if any of our connections formed a loop, our we would no longer have a tree, just a graph.
+if any of our connections formed a loop, we would no longer have a tree, just a graph.

 Another thing to note is that the order in which the connections are stored within a node matters.